IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

 Now let's use the granite code model to generate C code using natural language queries.

-1. Generate C code for sorting a list of numbers.<br> Here is what I entered: `C code to sort a list of numbers`
+1. Generate C code for sorting a list of numbers.<br> Here is what I entered: `C code to sort a list of numbers`.
    ![image](https://github.com/user-attachments/assets/57ae7cf6-2d8f-4b20-8618-5c19fe2b833b)

      - I ran this code on my local C environment and it ran without errors!
-Ofcourse I had to fix the first line (which was incomplete) as `#include <stdio.h>`
+Ofcourse I had to fix the first line (which was incomplete) as `#include <stdio.h>`.

-2. Generate C code for swapping 2 numbers without using a temporary variable.<br> Here is what I entered: `C code for swapping 2 numbers`
+2. Generate C code for swapping 2 numbers without using a temporary variable.<br> Here is what I entered: `C code for swapping 2 numbers`.
    ![image](https://github.com/user-attachments/assets/86fe9b4b-0684-45c0-a3da-c159121384ef)

      - I ran this code on my local C environment and it ran without errors!
-Ofcourse I had to fix the first line (which was incomplete) as `#include <stdio.h>`
+Ofcourse I had to fix the first line (which was incomplete) as `#include <stdio.h>`.

      **NOTE**: AI-generated content may vary and may not always provide consistent answers.
 Your response may be different than what I got.<br>
    Feel free to explore and try out more scenarios!